mshaneck/mshaneck.github.io/SLAE32/slae32-assignment4.md

 Assignment 4 calls for a custom encoder.
 The encoder is simply a mechanism to transform the bytes into a less recognizable form, and couple onto it a decoding stub, that will perform the inverse transformation.
 In the class, a simple XOR encoder was covered where a single byte was used to xor each individual byte of the shellcode.
 In a subsequent video, the same technique was shown using xmm registers.
 I liked the idea of using obscure registers and I also like the simplicity of the xor operation.

 However, I wanted to implement something above and beyond what was covered in the course, so I decided to extend the xmm xor technique.
 In the video, he used a single byte repeated over and over.
-My idea was to use a 128 bit random value and xor that entire thing with 128 bits of shellcode.
+My idea was to use a 128 bit random value and xor the entire thing with 128 bits of shellcode.
 Then, in order to prevent exact reuse of the key for each 128 bit block, I decided to rotate the key after each block, so that if there happened to be a repeated shellcode block, it wouldn't be repeated in the encoded version.
 Since this isn't crypto, it's not that critical, but I thought it might add a bit of difficulty to analysis.

 Another thing that I wanted to do was create a random key each time the encoder was run and also a random shift value.
 I also wanted the random 128 bit key to be physically located in the middle of the decoder stub so that it broke up the static decoder stub with a little bit of randomness, so that each static piece was a little shorter.